rgeraldes24/solc/docs/style-guide.rst

 Introduction
 ************

-This guide is intended to provide coding conventions for writing Solidity code.
+This guide is intended to provide coding conventions for writing Hyperion code.
 This guide should be thought of as an evolving document that will change over time as useful conventions are found and old conventions are rendered obsolete.